 Nearly every president since Warren Harding has brought a dog to Washington, and over half of all U.S. presidents owned at least one dog during their terms.
-(Makes you wonder how the White House lawn stays so green.)
+Makes you wonder how the White House lawn stays so green!

-The only exception is the Trump family.
+The only exception in recent years is the Trump family.
 They don’t have a dog or any pets at all.
 That makes Donald Trump the first president in 150 years who does not have a pet of any sort.
 Some say that getting a dog would help improve the public’s perception of him, but who knows?
 Hopefully dogs will return to the White House some day.

 A Few Notable Presidential Dogs